 - Java's memory management using garbage collection can result in poor performance if a program exceeds 20% of CPU time.

 - Since Java code is interpreted at runtime, it is slower when compared with C or C++.

-- It is also complex to code when compared with other high-level languages like Python.
+- It’s slightly complex to code when compared with other high-level languages like Python.

-- Twitter: Twitter which was created on Ruby on Rails switched to Java to handle copious amounts of traffic.
-It was during the early 2010s that the social media giant unlocked the potential of Java Virtual Machine and has continued to leverage the language ever since.
+Twitter, which was created on Ruby on Rails, switched to Java to handle copious amounts of traffic.
+During the early 2010s, the social media giant unlocked the potential of Java Virtual Machine and has continued to leverage the language ever since.

-- Netflix: Even though the streaming giant allows developers to opt for tools and languages of their choice, Java has always been an integral part of Netflix in back-end development.
-It uses Spring boot for its Services Oriented Architecture (SOA).
+Even though the streaming giant allows developers to opt for tools and languages of their choice, Java has always been an integral part of Netflix in back-end development.
+It uses Spring Boot for its Services Oriented Architecture (SOA).